 About

-I am Assistant Professor of Teaching in the Department of English Language and Literatures and the Co-ordinated Arts Program.
-My research has generally focused on contemporary American poetry and its relation to crisis and memory; more recently, my scholarship has turned toward pedagogy and I have explored pedagogies of poetry, considering methods for incorporating cultural studies of poetry into the classroom.
-I am also working on several initiatives to enhance pedagogies for scholarly speaking at UBC, including my TLEF-funded online teaching resource called the PASS (Precedents Archive for Scholarly Speaking).
-I have articles published in English Studies in Canada, Memory Studies, Tulsa Studies in Women’s Literature, Pedagogy and Contemporary Literature.
+I am an Associate Professor of Teaching in the Department of English Language and Literatures and Chair of the Coordinated Arts Program.
+My research has generally focused on contemporary American poetry and its relation to crisis and memory; more recently, my scholarship has turned toward pedagogy and I am exploring pedagogies of poetry, considering methods for incorporating cultural studies of poetry into the classroom.
+I am also working on several initiatives to promote equity in scholarly communication at UBC, including through the development of my TLEF-funded online teaching resource the PASS (Precedents Archive for Scholarly Speaking).
+I have articles published in English Studies in Canada, Memory Studies, Tulsa Studies in Women’s Literature, Pedagogy, Contemporary Literature, Discourse and Writing/ Rédactologie, College English, and the Canadian Journal for the Scholarship of Teaching and Learning.
+I am a proud recipient of a 2023 Killam Teaching Prize.

 Publications